Terms of Service

 If the commissioner resumes communication at a later date after their commission has been officially cancelled, the commission may be resumed.
 This offer expires after one year of no communication, however.
 At which point the commissioner must restart the commission process completely and will be required to pay for any new work in full.

-If the commissioner resumes communication and wishes to receive a refund instead of resuming their commission, a refund will be provided minus the work already completed up to the point of cancellation if applicable.
+If the commissioner resumes communication and wishes to receive a refund instead of resuming their commission, a refund will be provided minus the work already completed up to the point of cancellation, if applicable.
 Again, this offer only stands for up to a year after last contact is made with the commissioner.

-In the event the commissioner resumes communication any time before the year from last contact is expire, the commissioner may completely revise their original commission request to another idea or character if they change their mind of what they want to have drawn, but they may make this change only once, and only if the Artist has not already started drawing their commission.
-Barring any complex elements introduced such as a complicated character design or additional character, the commissioner will not be required to pay any additional charges for resuming their commission.
+In the event the commissioner resumes communication any time before the year from last contact is expired, the commissioner may completely revise their original commission request to another idea or character if they change their mind of what they want to have drawn, but they may make this change only once, and only if the Artist has not already started drawing their commission.
+Barring any complex elements introduced, such as a complicated character design or additional character, the commissioner will not be required to pay any additional charges for resuming their commission.

-The artist may take up to three months to fully complete a commission depending on set deadlines for other, bigger pieces placed prior, health reasons, or previously planned vacations or delays.
+The artist may take up to six months to fully complete a commission depending on set deadlines for other, bigger pieces placed prior, health reasons, or previously planned vacations or delays.
 Regarding holiday absence, the artist will inform the commissioner of these delays - if foreseen - at the time of order.
 Any deadlines must be discussed in the initial commission proposal to be considered before the preliminary sketch is started.
 Notification will be given to the commissioner for major, unavoidable delays.

 Queuing, Progress, and Revisions